ouchliu/System-Measurement-Project/README.md

 ----------------------------------------
 1. 'make network'
 2. start server with './server.out'
-3. run 'connection_client.out [server ip address]'
+3. run 'connection_client.out [server ip address]' to get setup time.
+View the server terminal to see the teardown time.

 There are many old code not used by the experiments anymore.
 Consult the makefile to see what is compiled and used.